De-icon/De-icon/README.md

 - 👋 Hi, I’m Isaac
 - 👀 I’m interested in wed development and wed design
-- 🌱 I’m currently learning HTML CSS JAVASCREPT
+- 🌱 I’m currently learning HTML, CSS and JAVASCREPT
 - 💞️ I’m looking to collaborate on wed development
 - 📫 How to reach me ... +234 9078 884 999